AdannaAnalytics/AdannaAnalytics/README.md

 ![](https://media.licdn.com/dms/image/D4D16AQGWqK6j05ihIg/profile-displaybackgroundimage-shrink_350_1400/0/1681382320148?e=1691625600&v=beta&t=X3WF9iBITjYQf4dfvROm73Jq08R9Gt0ZZYz-qfMZ5wA)

 #Hi there 👋, I’m Adanna, a data analyst and visualization expert with a background in Public Health (MPH).
 I have experience working with International Non Governmental Organizations where I spent over 8 years working with Maternal and Child Health and Nutrition datasets.
 I am currently transitioning to data analytics because I really enjoy working with data and creating visually appealing data-driven dynamic and interactive dashboards.
 I post content and relevant resources every other day on my social media pages (LinkedIn, Twitter, Facebook) and on my blog on Medium.
 PS: I am also passionate about design (I am a UI/UX designer!).
-You can check me out on LinkedIn at https://www.linkedin.com/in/adannaopara/ on Twitter at https://twitter.com/AdannaOpara1.

 ##Tools and Skills